 After we receive a request from a grower, Salem Harvest arranges a visit.
 This is to find out about:

 Volunteers receive the exact location and instructions only after they sign up for a harvest and agree to our liability waiver.
-This waiver covers both the grower and Salem Harvest.
+This waiver protects both the crop owner and Salem Harvest.
+In addition, Salem Harvest carries comprehensive liability insurance to cover unforeseseen events.

 We arrange for trained volunteers to be on-site a half hour before the harvest starts to help people park their cars and check in.
 The harvest does not start until the designated time.